michael-milette/moodle-local_contact/README.md

 ---------------
 Here are some of the features we are considering for future releases:

+* Add ability to specify profile fields in the body of the email message.
-* Add ability to specify recipient email address (selectable from dropdown list in the form).
+* Add ability to specify custom profile fields in the body of the email message.
 * Option to enable the auto-responder / confirmation message.
 * Auto-responder will be editable in the plugin's settings.
 * Add additional examples of web forms to the documentation (see Wiki).